conda-forge/conda-forge.github.io/news/2025-12-18-osx-sdk-dir.md

 # macOS SDK directory changed

-Starting with conda-smithy 3.54.0, the build scripts will no longer use the system macOS SDK directory by default.
-The CI systems will use a dedicated `/opt/conda-sdks` directory, while users performing local builds will need to choose a writable directory, and provide the path to it via `OSX_SDK_DIR` environment variable.
+Starting with conda-smithy 3.54.0, the generated build scripts for macOS will no longer use the system SDK directory for downloading the SDK versions we require, but will use a dedicated `/opt/conda-sdks` directory instead.
+Users performing local builds will need to choose a writable directory, and provide the path to it via the environment variable `OSX_SDK_DIR`.

 This change may result in some build systems, particularly CMake, storing paths to this temporary build directory in installed metadata.